 You can choose between an infant seat or an infant to toddler convertible car seat.

 Infant car seats

-They typically have an upper weight limit of 30-35 lbs which usually means baby will be around 18 months old to two years old by the time they’re ready for the next seat up.
+They typically have an upper weight limit of 30-35 lbs which usually means baby will be around 8 to 18 months old by the time they’re ready for the next seat up.

 A convertible car seat